George Paxinos: Impact

 Most scientists working on the relation between the human brain and neurologic or psychiatric diseases, or animal models of these diseases, use his maps and concepts of brain organization.
-His human brain atlases are the most accurate ones for identification of deep structures and are used in surgical theatres.
+His human brain analysis are the most accurate ones for identification of deep structures and are used in surgical theatres.

 Citation record and grant support

 In the field of neuroscience, he is the author of the most cited publication internationally (The Rat Brain in Stereotaxic Coordinates (Paxinos and Watson, 1986.).
 For three decades, this was the third most cited book in science after Molecular Cloning and the Diagnostic and Statistical Manual of Mental Disorders (73,174 citations over its 7 editions).
 Currently is ranked 14th in the 100 Most Cited Books of All-Time – BooksIcon.com In total, his works have been cited 114,118 times, with 80,070 as first author.

 Paxinos holds two National Health and Medical Research Council (NHMRC) project grants.

 Until 2013, he held an NHMRC Australia Fellowship ($4 million) with UNSW support ($1.5 million) as well as two grants from NIH (USD150,000 and USD528,951).
 He was a member of the first International Consortium for Brain Mapping.
 Unlike most academic books, some of his atlases have been commercially successful; he was able to obtain grants for his laboratory from the publishers development to fund eight prizes from book royalties.